Existence, uniqueness and comparisons for BSDEs in general spaces: A comparison theorem

-\begin{theorem}[Strict Comparison] Consider the scalar, ($K=1$), case, where $F$ is balanced.
-Then the comparison is strict on $[s,T]$ for all $s$.\end{theorem} \begin{proof} Again, as $K=1$ we can omit $e_j$ from all equations, and we omit the $\omega$ and $t$ arguments of $F$ and $\bar F$ for clarity.
-Let $S_r$ be as defined in (\ref{eq:Sdefn}), and note that $S$ is a nonnegative $\tilde{\mathbb{P}}$-supermartingale.
+As the solution to this BSDE is unique, it follows that, on $[s,T]\times A$, $\bar Z\equiv Z$ in~$H^2_{M_t}$. \end{pf} \begin{theorem}[(Strict comparison)] Consider the scalar ($K=1$) case, where $F$ is balanced.
+Then the comparison is strict on $[s,T]$ for all $s$. \end{theorem} \begin{pf} Again, as $K=1$ we can omit $e_j$ from all equations, and we omit the $\omega$ and $t$ arguments of $F$ and $\bar F$ for clarity.
+Let $S_r$ be as defined in~(\ref{eqSdefn}), and note that $S$ is a nonnegative $\tilde{\mathbb{P}}$-supermartingale.

-Taking a $\tilde{\mathbb{P}}|\mathcal{F}_s$ conditional expectation of (\ref{eq:SBSDE}) gives
+Taking a $\tilde{\mathbb{P}}|\mathcal{F}_s$ conditional expectation of (\ref{eqSBSDE}) gives

-We know from (\ref{eq:SBSDE}) and the assumption $Y_s-\bar Y_s=0$ on $A$ that
+We know from~(\ref{eqSBSDE}) and the assumption $Y_s-\bar Y_s=0$ on $A$ that

-and so, as $Y-\bar Y$ is nonnegative by Theorem \ref{thm:CompThm}, premultiplication of (\ref{eq:YSinequality}) by $I_A$ and then taking an expectation gives
+and so, as $Y-\bar Y$ is nonnegative by Theorem~\ref{thmCompThm}, premultiplication of~(\ref{eqYSinequality}) by $I_A$ and then taking an expectation gives

 As all quantities are nonnegative, taking a limit from below yields